chrishobcroft/bondedstake/README.md

 Alice has TokenA.

 Bob has LPT bonded to a node in Livepeer's network.
 Bob also has TokenB.

-(TokenA and TokenB can be the same).
+TokenA and TokenB can be identical.

 ## Objective